Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Proof of Theorem A

 \subsection{The local theorem}

-We have now all the ingredients to prove the local form of Theorem A. We begin with an $S_p$-column inequality for Schur multipliers in $\SL$ which satisfy a uniform Mikhlin bound.
+We have now all the ingredients to prove the local form of Theorem A. Recall that we work in dimension $d = n^2$ and the natural cocycle is given by $\beta(g) = g-e$ with cocycle action $\alpha_g(\xi) = g \xi$.
+We begin with an $S_p$-column inequality for Schur multipliers in $\SL$ which satisfy a uniform Mikhlin bound.

-\begin{proposition} Let $S=(m_j)_{j \in \Z}$ be a sequence of functions $ \SL \to \C$ and let $\Sigma \subset \SL$ be a relatively compact subset.
+\begin{proposition} Let $\mathfrak S=(m_j)_{j \in \Z}$ be a sequence of functions $ \SL \to \C$ and let $\Sigma \subset \SL$ be a relatively compact subset.
 Assume that $m_j(g) = \dot m_j(g-e)$ for certain $\dot m_j \colon \R^d \to \C$ satisfying

 Then, for any $1<p<\infty$ and any sequence $A_j \in S_p(L_2 (\Sigma))$, we have

 \end{proposition}